jvta/AzureVM/README.md

 * strOmsWorkspaceId (your unique workspace ID)
 * sstrOmsWorkspaceKey (store this in KeyVault if possible)
 * strOmsProxyUri (optional if you require it, leave as empty e.g. "" if not)

+### Auto Shutdown
+To apply the Auto Shutdown extension to your VM supply the following parameters:
+* boolUseAutoShutdownExtension - set to 'true' to use this extension
+* strShutdownStart (Supply at time in 24 hour clock notation e.g. 1900 for 7PM.
+Timezone will be taken from the VM timezone parameter)

 ### PowerShell DSC
 To use either of the PowerShell DSC extensions you will need to write your own DSC config file and publish it to a storage account blob or other publicly accessible URL location then adjust any settings here to provide the appropriate inputs - the parameters for the Customised DSC extension may vary from what you create.
 Specific DSC content creation is not covered here.